hablapps/DontFearTheProfunctorOptics/ProfunctorOptics.md

 ### Profunctor Affine

-Previously, we saw that `preview :: s -> a + t` and `set :: (b, s) -> t` are the primitives that conform concrete prisms.
+Previously, we saw that `preview :: s -> a + t` and `set :: (b, s) -> t` are the primitives that conform concrete affines.
 This time, turning `h :: p a b` into `p s t` will require several features.
 This is what we need to achieve it:

 ![affine](diagram/affine.svg)